Val d’Aran: Skiing in Spain!

 I did manage to do some sightseeing.
 The Val d’Aran has an impressive collection of small, charming early medieval churches: mostly from the 12th century.
-(I’ll post a photo essay with more pictures at a later date.)
-I didn’t get to visit as many as I’d planned, but still was delighted at the simple carved details, different on each church.
+I didn’t get to visit as many as I’d planned, but still delighted in the simple carved details, different on each church.

 You can also go horseback riding or biking any time of the year, or go dog-sledding, sleigh-riding or snowmobiling in winter.

 I imagine that the Val d’Aran would be a joy to visit in the spring especially.
 In that season, the trees would be in flower and the rivers and waterfalls would be showing their full glory.
-The valley and mountains are laced with well-marked walking trails, allowing you to choose the distance and difficulty levels that suit you.
+Well-marked walking trails lace the valley and mountains, allowing you to choose the distance and difficulty levels that suit you.

 Visiting Val d’Aran

-We flew into Toulouse in France and drove across the border to the valley in about two hours.
+We flew into Toulouse in France, picked up a rental car, and drove across the border to the valley in about two hours.
 From Spain it is also possible to drive, though you may need snow tires and/or chains depending on the weather.

 The local language is Aranese, but the second language is Catalan, while the third is Spanish and the fourth is French.
-We got along in our limited French and Spanish for the most part, and it was unusual to find anyone who spoke any English.
-Despite our language limitations, everyone we came in contact with—at our amazing hotel, in shops, at the ski resort, in restaurants—was patient and very welcoming and made the effort to understand us.
+We got along in our limited French and Spanish for the most part.
+It was unusual to find anyone who spoke any English.
+Despite our language limitations, everyone we came in contact with – at our amazing hotel, in shops, at the ski resort, in restaurants—was patient and very welcoming and made the effort to understand us.